Jd3s/whatsyourcalling/README.md

 ### 8. Import results.csv file into new_table.
 Import branch.csv in user_table. ###

+> Want to know how this file came aboard, read Algorithm/model applied in writeup.pdf

 ### 9. Open index.js file.
 The code inside looks like spaghetti but does wonders. ###
+ > The code is unformmated.
+Yet, it does what we intended it to do.
  ### 10. Fill in your DB connection information like username, password etc., ###

  ![picture alt](https://github.com/jayasuriyars/whatsyourcalling/blob/master/desc_images/db.jpg)